Subaru BRZ years to avoid — most common problems

 There’s also the matter of a bad camera inside the rearview mirror that’s supposed to turn on while driving in reverse.
 Overall, it’s worth checking the mirrors before buying a used BRZ so you hopefully won’t have a visibility issue.

-There are some Subaru BRZ years that are not as much of a good pick as others, and that’s perfectly fine.
+Some Subaru BRZ years are not as much of a good pick as others, and that’s perfectly fine.
 While we might have scared you with the listed issues, having 3 or 4 problems in the whole generation isn’t as bad as it sounds.
-It even means that the BRZ is a well-built vehicle overall, and you at least now have a chance to completely avoid the problematic editions.
+So, here’s a full list of the Subaru BRZ model years you should avoid:

 Since the second generation of the BRZ has only started its journey recently, we’ll focus on the known first-gen years to avoid.